liyong31/Buchi/README.md

 # Buchi

-A simple library only for Buchi word automata

-Buchi currently implements following complementation algorithms:
+Buchi is a simple library for Büchi word automata.
+It currently implements following complementation algorithms:

 1. Ramsey-based algorithms described by Sistla, Vardi and Wolper [1].